andytudhope/dyeing-the-blue-book/content/voice.md

 ---

-"All things stay at reast:
+"All things stay at rest:
 darkness and [[holy]] [[light]],
 flower and [[book]]." — Rainer Maria Rilke